 SECTION 1.9 No Fractional Securities.
 No certificates or scrip representing less than one whole share of Parent Common Stock shall be issued pursuant to this Agreement.
 In lieu of any such fractional share, each holder of record of Company Common Stock who would otherwise have been entitled to such fractional shares of Parent Common Stock shall be paid cash (without interest) in an amount equal to such holder's proportionate interest in the net proceeds from the sale or sales in the open market by the Exchange Agent, on behalf of all such holders, of the aggregate fractional shares of Parent Common Stock issued pursuant to this Section 1.9.
 As soon as practicable following the Effective Time, the Exchange Agent shall determine the excess of (a) the number of shares of Parent Common Stock delivered to the Exchange Agent by Parent over (b) the aggregate number of whole shares of Parent Common Stock to be distributed to such holders (such excess being herein called the "Excess Shares"), and the Exchange Agent, as agent for such holders, shall sell the Excess Shares at the then-prevailing prices on the New York Stock Exchange (the "NYSE").
 The sale of the Excess Shares by the Exchange Agent shall be executed on the NYSE through one or more members firms of the NYSE and shall be executed in round lots to the extent practicable.
-The Exchange Agent shall use its best efforts to complete the sale of the Excess Shares as promptly following the Effective Time as, in the Exchange Agent sole of such sales in light of prevailing market conditions.
-Parent shall pay all commissions, transfer taxes and other out-of-pocket transaction costs, including the expenses and compensation of the Exchange Agent, incurred in connection with such sale of the Excess Shares.
-Until the net proceeds in trust for such holders.
-As soon as practicable in accordance with this Agreement such amounts to such holders.
-The fractional Parent Common Stock in lieu of any fractional share interests, the Exchange Agent shall make available in accordance
+The Exchange Agent shall use its best efforts to complete the sale of the Excess Shares as promptly following the Effective Time as, in the Exchange Agent's sole judgment, is practicable consistent with obtaining the best execution of such sales in light of prevailing market conditions.
+Parent shall pay all commissions, transfer taxes and other outof-pocket transaction costs, including the expenses and compensation of the Exchange Agent, incurred in connection with such sale of the Excess Shares.
+Until the net proceeds of such sale have been distributed to such holders, the Exchange Agent shall hold such proceeds in trust for such holders.
+As soon as practicable after the determination of the amount of cash to be paid to the holders of Company Common Stock in lieu of any fractional share interests, the Exchange Agent shall make available in accordance with this Agreement such amounts to such holders.
+The fractional Parent Common Stock interests of each such holder will be aggregated, and no such holder will receive cash in an amount equal to or greater than the value of one whole share of Parent Common Stock.